 - In a bottle, add carrots, onions, garlic, and brined fish.
 Add oil and pickle relish.
 Season with salt and pepper.
 The oil should cover the ingredients.
 Add more oil if necessary.
 This will prevent molds in your sardines.

 - Arrange your bottles in the pressure cooker.
 Put a “dikin” (a ring stand?) so that your bottles does not touch the bottom of the pressure cooker.
 Sometimes I use 2 layers of the handy dandy baby Lampin (swaddling clothes) or a small towel.
 Fill water up to the middle-ish of your bottles.
 Cook for 45 minutes to 1 hour.

 - Store submerge in oil in the sterilized bottles until ready to eat.

 #ProTip Price your products accordingly.
 The basic formula is this:

-Note: This recipe is a gateway recipe to making your own recipe and create your own version.
+Note: This recipe is a gateway recipe to making your own sardines recipe and create your own version.
 You can add chili, capers, or olives, the more sosyal, the better.
 You can use other fish like Tunsoy or Tawilis, or who knows, try salmon, haha!
 I also have a slow cooked version here: Slow Cooked Spanish Style Adobong Bangus Sardines

-This recipe is from Chef Mira Angeles, @miralovestocook of the Spell Kitchen presented on #TheMayaKitchen Gourmet in a Bottle hands course.
+This recipe is from Chef Mira Angeles, @miralovestocook of the Spell Kitchen presented on #TheMayaKitchen Gourmet in a Bottle hands on course.

 I’d love to see what you come up with.
 Share your finished product with me and I will share it on our FB page!